-Rubab Player Breaks Down Barriers for Female Musicians in Afghanisan
+Rubab Player Breaks Down Barriers for Female Musicians in Afghanistan

-Undeterred by security threats and misogyny, Fazila Zamir is determined to join the ranks of the few Afghan women in performance art with her musical talent.
+Undeterred by security threats and misogyny, Fazila Zamir has joined the ranks of the few Afghan women in performance art.
 (Courtesy of Sitara Sadaat)

 In a conservative and traditional country like Afghanistan, where women can be burned, lashed and stoned simply for their gender, it takes a lot of courage for a young woman to play music in public.
 Fazila Zamir has plenty.